DD-AG3NCY/woop-pay/README.md

-# web3-pay
+# woop-pay

-web3-pay is a web application to make web3 payment requests frictionless
+woop-pay is a web application to make web3 payment requests frictionless

 ### Libraries